Omnia Card vs Roma Pass vs Rome Tourist Card: Which is the best Vatican pass?

 Skip-the-line with Omnia Card

-The Vatican Museum tickets available on the Omnia Card are skip the line tickets, as is the entry to the Coliseum, saving you literally hours in queue time!
+The Vatican Museum tickets available on the Omnia Card are skip the line tickets, saving you literally hours in queue time!
 The Omnia Card claims to save you up to 4 hours of queues at peak times, so it’s really a great pass to have!

 Omnia Card Prices